myelintek/documentation/index.rst

 =======

 The project is a collection of all works when you developing a DNN models.
-You can launch a either a jupyterlab (we call them labs) or launch experiments and training iterations (we call them jobs) will be kept and organized.
+You can launch a jupyterlab (we call them labs) within a project to perform experiments.

 .. _dataset_term: